bjowes/cypress-ntlm-auth/README.md

 ### HTTPS/SSL/TLS issues

 Getting certificates right can be a burden.
 When accessing a HTTPS site, the site certificate is validated by ntlm-proxy (just like web browsers do).
 If the validation fails, the proxy will return an error code (504).

+#### Corporate CA certificates

+Many corporate intranets utilize SSL inspection, which means that your HTTPS traffic is decrypted, inspected, and then encrypted with an internal corporate certificate.
+Since Node doesn't trust the corporate certificates CA, it will raise an error.
+Download the certificate to your machine and set the environment variable `NODE_EXTRA_CA_CERTS` to the full path to the certificate file.
+This will make Node trust it as a CA.

+#### Disable TLS validation

 If you are unable to resolve the certificate issues you can use the standard Node workaround by setting the environment variable `NODE_TLS_REJECT_UNAUTHORIZED=0` before starting ntlm-proxy.
 If you are running Node 11 or later, you will (rightfully) get a warning when doing this, since disabling the certificate validation makes your machine more vulnerable to MITM attacks.
 When used only in a development environment and only for testing an internal site, the risk is significantly reduced - but I would still strongly recommend resolving the certificate issues instead of relying on the workaround.

 ## Planned work